 "My father passed away recently and I see this as a journey of renewal and letting go and moving forward.
 Many of my family members and friends are living with, or have died from cancer.
 Any difference that the money raised can make in someone’s life is priceless.
 The fact that I get to do this trip with a childhood friend in remote Australia is an unbelievable bonus!"

-Shitbox Rally is the adventure of a lifetime challenging participants and their cars, worth no more than $1,000, this year for the 10th year anniversary rally, over a 7 day across Australia endeavour to raise money for cancer research.
+Shitbox Rally is the adventure of a lifetime challenging participants and their cars, worth no more than $1,000, over a 7 day across Australia endeavour to raise money for cancer research.

 The rally is not a race – it’s a fun, colourful, unpredictable adventure with participants travelling at their own pace in smaller groups.
 Vehicles often break down but “we never leave anyone behind” and each night is spent camping beneath the stars and celebrating the day’s achievements.
 It all adds up to an incredible opportunity to see Australia’s vast and beautiful countryside and make lifelong friends, many brought together after experiencing cancer themselves or seeing cancer impact family and friends.